Diocese of Kansas City–Saint Joseph

-The Diocese of Kansas City–Saint Joseph (Dioecesis Kansanopolitanae–Sancti Josephi) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in northwestern Missouri in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Saint Louis.

-The mother church of the diocese is the Cathedral of the Immaculate Conception in Kansas City.
-Its co-cathedral is the Cathedral of St. Joseph in St. Joseph.
-As of 2025, the bishop is James Vann Johnston, Jr.
+The Diocese of Kansas City–Saint Joseph (Dioecesis Kansanopolitanae–Sancti Josephi) is a diocese of the Catholic Church in northwestern Missouri in the United States.
+It is a suffragan diocese of the metropolitan Archdiocese of Saint Louis.
+The see's mother church is the Cathedral of the Immaculate Conception in Kansas City.
+The bishop is James Vann Johnston, Jr.

 Territory

 The Diocese of Kansas City-Saint Joseph encompasses the following counties:

 Andrew, Atchison, Bates, Buchanan, Caldwell, Carroll, Cass, Clay, Clinton, Daviess, DeKalb, Gentry, Grundy, Harrison, Henry, Holt, Jackson, Johnson, Lafayette, Livingston, Mercer, Nodaway, Platte, Ray, St. Clair, Vernon and Worth.

 History

 1800 to 1880

 The first Catholic presence in Missouri was that of European explorers in the 17th century traveling the Mississippi River.
-In present-day Hannibal, Missouri, the first Catholic masses were celebrated by the Belgian missionary, Reverend Louis Hennepin, in 1680 at Bay de Charles.
+In present-day Hannibal, Missouri, the first Catholic masses were celebrated by the Belgian missionary, Louis Hennepin, in 1680 at Bay de Charles.
 At that time, all of Missouri was part of the French colony of Louisiana.
 Up until the early 19th century, Catholics in this region were first under the French jurisdiction of the Diocese of Quebec, then Spanish jurisdiction under the Diocese of Louisiana and the Two Floridas.

 The first Catholic chapel in Western Missouri was established at Chocteau's Bluff near present-day Kansas City, Missouri.

 With the Louisiana Purchase of 1804, Missouri passed from France to the United States and the bishop of the Diocese of New Orleans assumed jurisdiction for Catholics in Missouri.
 In 1826, Pope Leo XII erected the Diocese of St. Louis, covering the new state of Missouri along with vast areas of the American Great Plains.
 The northwestern Missouri region would remain part of this diocese for the next 57 years.

 The first parish in the present-day diocese was St. Mary's, founded in Independence in 1823 to serve French-Canadian families in the area.
 In the Kansas City area, the first Catholic church was dedicated in 1833.
 Immaculate Conception Church in Kansas City was completed in 1857.